What My First Month with Freestyle Libre Taught Me about My Diabetes

 Diabetes Access in the Philippines

-In the Phillippines, nearly 4 million adults have diabetes.
-Several contributing factors to the rise of diabetes in the country include lack of comprehensive preventative diabetes care; limited insurance coverage for diabetes care which means most people will pay out-of-pocket for devices, medications, and lab work; and an increase in urbanization and westernization of the culture.
+In the Philippines, nearly 4 million adults have diabetes.
+Several contributing factors to the rise of diabetes in the country include lack of comprehensive preventative diabetes care; limited insurance coverage for diabetes care which means most people will pay out-of-pocket for devices, medications and lab work; and an increase in urbanization and westernization of the culture.